spaying

 What to expect after surgery

-Spaying is a substantial procedure requiring a 10- to 14-day recuperation period.
-Lethargy is typical in the days immediately following the system, and pain medication may also be used in the recovery process.
+Spaying is a substantial procedure, requiring a 10-to-14-day recuperation period.
+Lethargy is typical in the days immediately following the spay, but your pet should never be uncomfortable.

 Neutering